 Can you make these ahead?

-The carrot cake cheesecake cupcakes can definitely be made ahead of time.
-I actually froze mine in the week leading up to the super bowl party as I wasn’t going to have time to make them close to the event.
+Yes, you can make the carrot cake cheesecake cupcakes ahead of time!
+I actually froze mine in the week leading up to the super bowl party as I wasn't going to have time to make them close to the event.